valentingol/cliconfig/docs/processing.md

 Some useful ranges to choose your order:

 * not important: order = 0 (default)
-* if it check/modify the config before applying any processing: order < -25
+* if it checks/modifies the config before applying any processing: order < -25
-* if it add new parameters: -25 < order < -5
+* if it adds new parameters: -25 < order < -5
-* if it update a value based on itself: -5 < order < 5
+* if it updates a value based on itself: -5 < order < 5
-* if it update a value based on other keys: 5 < order < 15
+* if it updates a value based on other keys: 5 < order < 15
-* if it checks a property on a value: 15 < order < 25
+* if it checkss a property on a value: 15 < order < 25
-* if it delete other key(s) but you want to trigger the tags before: 25 < order < 35
+* if it deletes other key(s) but you want to trigger the tags before: 25 < order < 35
 * final check/modification after all processings: order > 35

 Note: a pre-merge order should not be greater than 1000, the order of the default